Like Lovers Do (Lloyd Cole song): Critical reception

 Upon its release as a single, Music & Media wrote, "Cole is one of those rare artists who can let time stand still and yet manage to move on.
 This fine country-esque song could just as easily have been included on his 1984 debut as on his new CD."
 Gordon Barr of the Newcastle Evening Chronicle gave the song a 7 out of 10 rating and stated, "The voice is instantly recognisable and the tune's not half bad either.
 A pleasant, mellow offering that should see Lloyd back on the pop map before too long."
 The Dumfries & Galloway Standard listed the song as one of their two "barnstorm disc[s] of the week".
 The reviewer considered the song to be "equally as good" as the material on Lloyd Cole and the Commotions' 1984 debut album Rattlesnakes and added, "Cole is too mellow to come back with anything like a bang, but back to his best he most certainly is.
 If the rest of his new album is up to the same standard, he should make his way back into the forefront of the British music scene with considerable ease."
+Johnny Cigarettes of NME was negative in his review, writing, "This one jangles along tastefully enough, with the obligatory wordy lyrics and Lloyd's vaguely smoky twang failing to paper over the complete and utter lack of any passion, interest, or indeed tune."